Chattanooga Times Free Press: Competition and agreement

 By 1941, News-Free Press daily circulation reached 51,600, surpassing the Times, with 50,078.
 In competition, the Times began an evening newspaper competitor, the Chattanooga Evening Times.
 One year later, however, the competing newspapers joined business and production operations, while maintaining separate news and editorial departments.
 The Times ceased publishing in the evening and the News-Free Press dropped its Sunday edition.
 The two shared offices at 117 E. 10th St.

 Twenty-four years later, McDonald withdrew from the agreement.
 He bought the Davenport Hosiery Mills building at 400 E. 11th St. in 1966, and competition resumed between the two papers.
 The News-Free Press was the first paper in the nation to dissolve a joint operating agreement.
 That August, the day after the News-Free Press resumed Sunday publication, the Times responded with an evening newspaper: the Chattanooga Post.
-The following year, the Post ceased publication.
+On Feb.
+25, 1970, the Post ceased publication after the U.S. filed an anti-trust suit against the paper.
 The News-Free Press gave Chattanooga its first full-color newspaper photos.

 Each newspaper won a single Pulitzer Prize.
 In 1956, Charles L. Bartlett of the Washington Bureau of The Chattanooga Times won the Pulitzer Prize for National Reporting, for articles leading to the resignation of the secretary of the Air Force, Harold E. Talbott.
 In 1977, staff photographer Robin Hood of the Chattanooga News-Free Press received the Pulitzer Prize for Feature Photography.
 The photo was of legless Vietnam veteran Eddie Robinson in his wheelchair watching a rained-out parade in Chattanooga with his tiny son on his lap.

 When business declined for the News-Free Press, 14 employees mortgaged their homes to help keep the newspaper afloat.
-In the late 1970s, Walter E. Hussman, Jr., the 31-year-old publisher of the Arkansas Democrat, approached McDonald for counsel regarding a bitter struggle with the Arkansas Gazette.
+In the late 1970s, Walter E. Hussman Jr., the 31-year-old publisher of the Arkansas Democrat, approached McDonald for counsel regarding a bitter struggle with the Arkansas Gazette.
 In 1980, the Times and the News-Free Press entered into a new joint operating agreement.
 In 1990, after leading the paper for 54 years, McDonald died at age 88.
 Three years later, the paper returned to its original name: the Chattanooga Free Press.